BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Cold Dead Hands/README.md

    very beginning of the game
  * Forced some early-game unlocks from Early Bloomer to be active at all times, regardless of whether that option is selected
+ * Alphabetized a few categories which were in need of it (mostly in the categories which deal with specific enemies)

 **v1.0.0**, July 9, 2018 (commit `502a6d1e2a96a76750299b930e267074e6dc260e`):
  * Initial public release